 Motivation will drop from time to time, trust me, I have days where I can’t fathom dragging myself to the gym.
 So I don’t!
 I simply allow myself to feel the slump and ride it out.
 No point beating myself up over it, tomorrow is a new day!

-Here is a quick reminder of what you get when you invest in one of my online programs:
+Here is a quick reminder of what you get when you invest in my FitMum Program:

 - You get access to our super supportive Facebook forum where I will help guide you on your journey.

 - Amazing tasting healthy recipes that are good enough for the whole family to eat

 - Training Programs for the Gym and for Home

 - 24/7 support and encouragement from the other ladies in the forum, be prepared to make lifelong friends!

 - You gain access to the members area of this site where you have access to an exercise library with 100’s of exercises plus core & stretch routines.

 - Mindset tools!

 - Loads of ongoing tips and assistance to help you stay motivated and on track!